DevToolsGroup/simple-spel-shell/docs/features/script-args.md

   zero-arg command invocation.
 - `_` doesn't collide with any existing built-in variable — `lastEvalResultVarName` defaults to `$`, and nothing else in the codebase reserves `_`.

+These points are specific to the default; they don't necessarily hold for every name a caller might configure via `setScriptArgsVarName(...)`.
+In particular, a name that happens to match an existing zero/one-arg exposed method could be shadowed by the shorthand-rewrite rules in `ShellUtils` when referenced *without* the `#` prefix — but since the args variable is always meant to be read as `#<name>`, not bare `<name>`, this doesn't come up in normal use.